-7 Turn smart innovations into smart solutions using digital technologies.

-Digital innovations (artificial intelligence, the Internet of Things, blockchain, etc.) are starting to significantly impact power systems in many different ways.
-The implications for established models and actors and the risks are not yet fully understood.
+- 7 Turn smart technology into smart applications.
+Digital innovations (such as artificial intelligence, the IoT and blockchain) are starting to have a significant impact on power systems in many different ways.
+The implications for established models and actors - and the risks - are not vet fully understood.
 Technologies exist, but smart applications are still limited.
 Energy systems should make far more use of the "smartness" that digital innovations enable.
-Notably, other industrial sectors have applied digital technologies at (close to) full potential, providing knowledge that could be transferred to the power sector.
-Many more pilots and deployments of digitally enabled solutions are needed in a wider range of circumstances.
+Many more pilots and deployments of digitally enabled solutions are needed in a wider range of circumstances. - 8 Couple the electricity and end-use sectors.
+There are valuable synergies between the integration of VRE in power systems and the decarbonisation of end-use sectors that must be harnessed.
+Electrification strategies must be planned carefully and delivered intelligently, with close connections to strategies for the accelerated roll-out of renewable energy and consideration of wider societal changes.